 Your first math placement is very important to your success in college.
 It should be neither below nor beyond your preparation level, and it should move you toward the completion of your degree program.
 We want to make sure your math placement fits you and your needs as closely as possible.

-For students entering Fall 2010 or later, your initial math placement at SVSU will be based on your ACT Math sub-score.
+Your initial math placement at SVSU will be based on your ACT Math sub-score.
 For information about how the initial mathematics placement is determined, Click Here (75kB).
 Students may try to improve their initial placement by taking a mathematics placement test.
 Students may take this placement test no more than 2 times.
-(Students who entered before Fall 2010 will still abide by the placement policies in place at the time of entrance.
-These students may call the Math & Physics Tutoring Area in the Center for Academic Achievement at 964-4648 to check for eligibility to take the placement test.)
+(Students who entered before Fall 2010 will still abide by the placement policies in place at the time of entrance.)

 Students without ACT Math sub-scores must take the mathematics placement test.
 These students may take the placement test no more than 2 times.
 Transfer students who do not transfer appropriate coursework to SVSU, but do submit ACT Math sub-scores, will follow the usual procedure for students with ACT scores.